 By default, your site logo will be used, but you can replace it with any custom image you want.

 You’ll see a live preview of your notification in different browsers in the right column.

 You can also send a preview notification to your own browser.

 Once you are satisfied with the notification, you can go ahead and send it or schedule it to be sent later.

-Here is how it looked on our computer using macOS and Google Chrome.
+Here is how it looked on our computer.

 Optimizing Web Push Notifications for Higher Conversions

 Web push notifications are highly engaging in bringing more returning visitors to your website.